 No, this is a closed and confidential event.
 Media registrations are not available.

 A full refund less a $250 (GST Inclusive) processing fee is applicable on cancellation requests made in writing within 10 days of registration.
 No refunds are available for cancellations made more than 10 days after registration.

-Will there be a delegate list available?
-No, Connect Events does not provide delegate lists to attendees.
+No, Connect Media does not provide delegate lists to attendees